keptn/lifecycle-toolkit/docs/docs/use-cases/keda.md

-Now that we are able to retrieve the value of our metric, and have it stored in our cluster in the status of our `KeptnMetric` custom resource, we can configure a `HorizontalPodAutoscaler` to make use of this information and therefore scale our application automatically:
+Now that we are able to retrieve the value of our metric, and have it stored in our cluster in the status of our `KeptnMetric` custom resource, we can configure a `ScaledObject` to make use of this information in KEDA and therefore scale our application automatically:

 ```yaml
 {% include "./assets/keda/scaledobject.yaml" %}
 ```

-As we can see in this example, we are now referring to the `KeptnMetric` we applied earlier, and tell the HPA to scale up our application, until our target value of `5` for this metric is reached, or the number of replicas has reached a maximum of `10`.
+As we can see in this example, by setting the `url` field, we are now referring to the `KeptnMetric` and fetching it from the Keptn Metrics Operator.
+KEDA will scale up our application, until our target value or `1` is reached, or we hit the maximum number of replicas which is `3` in this example.

 If the load of the application is high enough, we will be able to see the automatic scaling of our application: